jaspergrunion/JavaTraining/README.md

 Code
 - Main: Main program with examples
+- TryIt: Class to experiment with java commands
 - Student: Define a student record
 - ReadCSV: Read data from csv into a custom object
 - FreqCounts: Generates a frequency table